Alydidae: Description

 Broad-headed bugs are up to 10–12 mm long, and have slender bodies.
 Some have long and very thin legs.
 The most notable characteristics of the family are that the head is broad, often similar in length and width to the pronotum and the scutellum, and that the last antennal segments are elongated and curved.
 The compound eyes are globular and protruding, and they also have ocelli.
 The femora of the hindlegs bear several strong spines; the tarsus has three segments.
 Most species have well-developed hemelytra (forewings), allowing them to fly well, but in some the hemelytra are vestigial.
 The membranous part of the hemelytra have several closely spaced long veins.

 Alydidae are generally of dusky or blackish coloration.
 The upperside of the abdomen is usually bright orange-red. this color patch is normally not visible as it is covered by the wings; it can be exposed, perhaps to warn would-be predators of these animals' noxiousness: They frequently have scent glands that produce a stink considered to be worse than that of true stink bugs (Pentatomidae).
 The stink is said to smell similar to a bad case of halitosis.

 Sometimes the adults have reduced wings.
 Both, nymphs and adults of some species, such as Dulichius inflatus and Hyalymenus spp. are ant mimics and live in ant nests.

 Ecology

 These bugs mainly inhabit fairly arid and sandy habitat, like seashores, heathland, steppe and savannas.
 Their main food is seeds, which they pierce with their proboscis to drink the nutritious fluids contained within.
 Some are economically significant pests, for example Leptocorisa oratoria on rice.
+The Alydinae are also a pest of the edamame bean crop in North America, creating dark spots on the beans from feeding.